sf-mud-turtles-2015/intro-to-rspec/readme.md

 ### RSpec terminology and syntax
 - `describe`: The `describe` method creates an example group.
 We're calling a method defined in the rspec gem.
 We pass in the name of the component under test and a block that has the examples.
-- `before`: A method that (optionally) takes a symbol and a block.
-The symbol specifies when to run the block.
-This is used for set up that is shared between tests, to DRY up your specs.
+- - `let`: Use let to set up a variable that is shared between tests, to DRY up your specs, and to keep your `it` blocks concise.
+With `let`, the variable you set in the block is lazily loaded, which means the block is only executed the first time the variable is used.
+With `let!`, the block is executed before each example.
+Learn more about `let` from the resources linked below
 - `it`: each example is defined with the `it` method.  `it` takes a string that describes the requirement, which reads like an English sentence, and a block that contains the test case.
 - `expect`: expectations are `should` and `should_not` and work together with `matchers` to express an outcome
 - `matchers`: built-in matchers that allow you to test